Georgia Republicans sow doubt about Dominion voting machines in 2020 throwback - KESQ

 While state election officials have acknowledged no voting system is without vulnerabilities – as shown by the alleged physical breach of Coffee County’s offices – they insist Georgia’s voting equipment is completely secure and there has been no proof of widespread fraud.

-The GOP officials who filed the lawsuit say they have obtained new evidence about the vulnerabilities of the Dominion systems, a claim that Georgia Secretary of State Brad Raffensperger, a Republican, and state election officers say is false.
-The lawsuit also theorizes that the systems may have already been compromised, despite offering no proof to support that claim.
+The GOP officials who filed the lawsuit argue there is credible evidence that the Dominion systems remain vulnerable to potential manipulation.
+The lawsuit also theorizes that the systems may have already been exploited, despite offering no proof to support that claim.

+Any vulnerabilities to the Dominion system have been largely dismissed by Georgia Secretary of State Brad Raffensperger, a Republican, and state election officers.

 The plaintiffs are using the “same tired claims that have been rejected by courts again and again,” Elizabeth Young, who is representing Raffensperger’s office, told Judge Scott McAfee at a court hearing this week to determine whether the lawsuit will move forward and additional evidence can be presented.
 “There is not much credibility in the claim.”